 Prague, Czech Republic – Contrary to what some of you might think, Czechs are not an unhappy bunch.
-Quite the contrary: the Czech Republic ranks among the happiest nations on earth.
+Quite the contrary: the Czech Republic ranks in the top happiest country in Europe and in the world.

 The United Nations Sustainable Development Solutions Network recently released its annual World Happiness Report 2019, a study examining the level of happiness of 156 countries in the world.
 The report, the 7th of its kind, is based on an average of surveys conducted by Gallup from 2016 to 2018 and takes into account a wide range of factors, including gross domestic product per capita, healthy life expectancy, freedom to make choices, perceived corruption and social support from friends and family.